 Suggestions for search terms and databases are provided here.

-To find books in our library (whether they're e-books or print books), the database you search is TOPCAT, the library catalogue.
+To find books in our library (whether they're e-books or print books), the database you search is the Library Catalogue.
 This is the only database that tells you what's in our library.

-If you haven't already read it, take a look at the TOPCAT tutorial.
+If you haven't already read it, take a look at the Library Catalogue tutorial.

 To find books about an author, search for the author as a subject.
 Library catalogue subject headings are uniformly presented in this format: